 Significant judgement is required in determining the capital allowances and deductibility of certain expenses during the estimation of the provision for income taxes.
 There are many transactions and calculations for which the ultimate tax determination is uncertain during the ordinary course of business.
 The Group recognises liabilities for anticipated tax issues based on estimates of whether additional taxes will be due.
 Where the final tax outcome of these matters is different from the amounts that were initially recorded, such differences will impact the income tax and deferred income tax provisions in the period in which such determination is made.
-The carrying amount of the Group's income tax payable at the end of the reporting period was US\$215,691 (2022: US\$140,000).
+The carrying amount of the Group's and the Company's income tax payable at the end of the reporting period were disclosed in Note 18 to the financial statements.